Notes

 A precarious romp through a fungal funhouse.

-Inspired by Jeff VanderMeer’s Annihilation, Amouage Figment, my cultivation of mushrooms, and the concept of a wizard tower translated to a modern city (and also some random floorplan I Googled.)
+Inspired by Jeff VanderMeer’s Annihilation, Amouage Figment, mushroom cultivation, and the concept of a wizard tower translated to a modern city.

 Content note